mgblackwater/stevekinney.net/content/courses/testing/differences-between-jest-and-vitest.md

 ### Vitest

-Vitest can also mock, but it’s not quite at Jest’s level... yet.
+Vitest can also mock, but it’s not quite at Jest’s level… yet.
 While it supports mocking modules, functions, and such, some of the more complex use cases, like auto-mocking, are still catching up.
 However, it does integrate with **Sinon.js** easily and can handle most commonly needed mocks without breaking a sweat.

 ```javascript
 import { vi } from 'vitest';